 It forecasts that insurance premiums in the US generated by insurtech services will exceed $400bn by 2023, up from $187bn in 2018.

 Early insight from Accenture exclusive to Insurance Times, demonstrates that insurtech in the first half of 2018 saw a “record number of deals” (206 deals) reporting similar investment dollars at the previous year.

 Accenture cited that in 2018 the majority of investments occurred in North America with the largest amount of deals (43%) and the majority investment of dollars (58%).

 This also included Europe with 28% deals and 15% investment, whilst Asia-Pacific saw 20% of deals with 25% investment.

 But the ABI says that in the UK investment in insurtech in “pretty strong” as it has become easier to get initial funding and secure subsequent funding rounds.

 CB Insights reported that £218m was invested in the UK in insurtech during H1 in 2017.

 Reflecting on the market, the ABI says it is encouraging insurtech firms to join them.
-The most recent associate member was By Miles, providing pay-as-you-drive car insurance to UK drivers that drive fewer than 7000 miles per year.
-The insurtech joined last month securing £1.3.m funding to date.
+The most recent associate member was By Miles, providing pay-as-you-drive car insurance to UK drivers that travel fewer than 7000 miles per year.
+The insurtech joined last month securing £1.3.m funding.